-March, 2016: Most of the modes of the upgraded VISIR have now been re-commissioned.
-From P98 on, the offered modes of VISIR include regular and burst mode imaging, low-resolution spectroscopy, as well as long-slit and cross-dispersed high-resolution spectroscopy in both Service and Visitor Modes.
-Sparse Aperture Masking and coronagraphy using the Annular Groove Phase Mask (AGPM) or Four Quadrant Phase Mask (4QPM) are offered in Visitor Mode only.
+Since P98, the offered modes of VISIR include regular and burst mode imaging, low-resolution spectroscopy, as well as long-slit and cross-dispersed high-resolution spectroscopy in both Service and Visitor Modes.
+Sparse Aperture Masking (SAM) and coronagraphy using the Annular Groove Phase Mask (AGPM) or Four Quadrant Phase Mask (4QPM) are offered in Visitor Mode only.
 Robust sensitivities are currently being established through the accumulation of the respective measurements.
-The currently announced sensitivities for the new detectors are still based on low number statistics or have not yet been obtained at all.
-In the latter case, the pre-upgrade sensitivities should be assumed.
+The currently announced sensitivities for the new detectors are still based on low number statistics and are affected by the exchange of the entrance window.

 Large and Monitoring programmes will be accepted only for imaging, low-resolution spectroscopy, as well as long-slit and cross-dispersed high-resolution spectroscopy.
-Starting with P99, no Large and Monitoring programmes will be accepted because ESO is investigating the use of VISIR for a specific experiment which foresees its installation at UT4 during 2018 or 2019.
+Starting with P99, no Large and Monitoring programmes will be accepted because ESO will use VISIR to search for planets in the nearby star system Alpha Centauri which foresees its installation at UT4 during 2018 or 2019 (for details see press release eso1702).

 The PWV must be provided as an observing constraint during Phase 1 and Phase 2 preparation, otherwise programmes will be rejected.